 Best known for the Yowie, Kilcoy’s wide streets and shady parks make it an ideal RV Friendly town.
 Stay the night at one of the charming country motels and explore the gift and antique shops, boutique cafés, Aussie pubs and surrounding winery.
 Situated along the D’Aguilar Highway, Kilcoy is surrounded by rolling hills and spectacular country scenery.

-Follow the Brisbane Valley Rail Trail to Coominya, a quaint country town with a café and an authentic Aussie pub.
+Follow the Brisbane Valley Rail Trail to Coominya, a quaint country town with an authentic Aussie pub.
 The hand painted murals scattered through the town bring history to life and tell stories of yesteryear.

 Known as a four-wheel driver’s and camper’s paradise, Jimna houses some of the most beautiful rural forestry in Southeast Queensland.
 Explore the Jimna Range and trails dotted throughout the Conondale National Park.
 Check out the heritage listed Jimna Fire Tower, standing at 47m, it’s the tallest of its kind in the southern hemisphere.

 Established in 1884, Lowood originated as a railway town and many of the original buildings have been repurposed and still stand today.
 Lowood is an ideal location to access the Brisbane Valley Rail Trail and view Australian wildlife like the koala corridor adjacent to the river on the approach to town.

 With rolling hills and sweeping pastures, there’s nothing like a scenic drive through Minden and Tarampa.
 Take in the beautiful farmland views of grazing livestock and stretches of green pasture and stop off for a cold beer at the country pub.

 Rich with history, the towns of Moore and Linville are brimming with country charm.
 Enjoy the free rest stops in Moore and Linville.

 Catch a glimpse of history at the heritage listed Stonehouse in Moore at the next open day event.